 Helpful tip: keep in mind that much of the proposal can be reused in the final report (e.g., sections 1-5 described above), so the better your initial proposal, the less work you will have to do later in the semester.

-The project proposal is due immediately before Fall Recess: Friday October 14, 2016 at 11:59 PM by email to the professor (adam.eck@oberlin.edu).
-The proposal should be submitted as a Word document so that the professor can provide feedback directly within the document.
+The project proposal is due Friday October 28 at 11:59 PM by email to the professor (aeck@oberlin.edu).